ConsolidatedSky/NEFARAM/README.md

 [Dear Diary Dark mode](https://www.nexusmods.com/skyrimspecialedition/mods/60837),[TrueHUD](https://www.nexusmods.com/skyrimspecialedition/mods/62775) and others (see images at the bottom for example)

 ## And More
 [Lots](https://www.nexusmods.com/skyrimspecialedition/mods/37982) of [cities](https://www.nexusmods.com/skyrimspecialedition/mods/56731) and [villages](https://www.nexusmods.com/skyrimspecialedition/mods/35977) and landcapes overhauls, new [interiors](https://www.nexusmods.com/skyrimspecialedition/mods/6130) roleplay mods and animations...
 There is a lot of things that will be new and yet consistent with the game, to make hopefully one of the most fresh Skyrim experiences.
+Did you say you want to [become a bard](https://www.nexusmods.com/skyrimspecialedition/mods/50357) ?

 # Important NSFW mods you should know about